Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 3050 should be a little bit faster than the Geforce GTX 770 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce RTX 3050 should theoretically be a little bit superior to the Geforce GTX 770 in general. (explain)

-Texel RateThe Geforce GTX 770 is a small bit (more or less 8%) faster with regards to texture filtering than the GeForce RTX 3050. (explain)
+Texel RateThe Geforce GTX 770 will be a bit (approximately 8%) faster with regards to anisotropic filtering than the GeForce RTX 3050. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison